 ENA Blog - Edgemoor Conversations

-A new Blog titled "Edgemoor Conversations" has been created to provide a venue for dialog about local issue.
+A neighborhood blog titled "Edgemoor Conversations" has been created to provide a venue for dialog about local issue.
 Check it out at www.EdgemoorNeighborhood.com/wordpress

 Edgemoor Neighborhood Association Bylaws Update

-The ENA Bylaws committee has been working to update the bylaws which were developed in 2005 when ENA was formed.
-Since that time it has become obvious that changes are necessary for us to be in compliance with requirements by the city and state and to better reflect the structure of the organization.
-The proposed changes to the ENA bylaws were presented at the ENA meeting in February and will be voted on in March.
+The ENA Bylaws committee updated the bylaws which were developed in 2005 when ENA was formed.
+It become obvious that changes were necessary for ENA to be in compliance with requirements by the city and state and to better reflect the structure of the organization.
+The proposed changes to the ENA bylaws were presented at the ENA meeting in February of 2012 and were approved in March 2012.
 Here are links to the old bylaws, proposed bylaws and draft showing the old bylaws with proposed changes.

 Edgemoor Neighborhood Plan Update

-The Edgemoor Neighborhood Plan was updated in 2011 and 2012, but was not docketed by the City of Bellingham for review in 2013, due to the zoning changes outlined in the plan.
-Further plan review is scheduled to address the need for zoning changes.
+The Edgemoor Neighborhood Plan was updated in 2011 and approved by Edgemoor residents in 2012, but was not docketed by the City of Bellingham for review in 2013, due to the zoning changes outlined in the plan.
+Further plan review has been put on hold until the city is ready to address the need for zoning changes.

 Committee Contacts: , and .